 Ada Core Program

-In the Ada Digital classroom, students learn how to code guided by instructors.
-Classes are online, 6 hours a day and 5 days a week.
+In the classroom, students learn how to code guided by instructors.
+Classes are in person, 6 hours a day and 5 days a week.
 Students learn by doing and our Instructors are the guides in the process.

 Atlanta in-person (5 months)

 Students receive opportunities to work on engineering teams to complete their training.
 In addition, they increase their chances of employment with our corporate partners after internship.
-Each student receives a $20/hr stipend during this time.
+Each student receives a living expense stipend during this time.